Monopoli: History

 After the destruction of Gnatia by the Ostrogoth king Totila in 545, its inhabitants fled to Monopoli, from whence it derives its name as "only city".
 In the following centuries the area would be controlled by the Byzantines, Normans and Hohenstaufen.
 At the height of its splendour, the city was a point of departure for naval expeditions during the Crusades.
 Later it was a fief under Angevine and Aragonese feudal lords.

 In 1484 the city came under Venetian control and saw an economic upswing as a seaport on the Adriatic Sea, a base between Bari and Brindisi as well as through trading its own agricultural goods.
 It was frequently attacked by Muslim pirates in the following decades.
 These continuous threats forced Monopoli to build strong fortifications which allowed them in 1529 to resist the Armada of Charles V for three months, forcing the Spaniards to abandon the siege.
-However, the following year saw Monopoli pass under Spanish rule while still remaining a free city.
+In 1529 the city, protected by its highly effective defensive system, with the help of Venetian soldiers and its citizens, successfully resisted a three-month siege by the Spanish empire under the command of the Marquis of Vasto Alfonso III d 'Avalos, who was forced to withdraw, due to losses.
+After the peace with Venice, the city passes peacefully into the hands of the Spanish and Charles V. However, although Monopoli pass back under Spanish rule, it still was granted a free city status.

-It became part of the newly unified state Kingdom of Italy in 1860.
+Monopoli became part of the newly unified Kingdom of Italy in 1860.

-The city, lying in the south of Italy or Mezzogiorno, enjoyed a certain economic development during the 1960s grace to the opening of a Tognana (an important Italian ceramic manufacturer) industrial plant.
+The city, lying in the south of Italy or Mezzogiorno, enjoyed a certain economic development during the 1960s thanks to the opening of an industrial plant by Tognana, an important Italian ceramic manufacturer.
 The closure of the plant at the end of the 1990s was a major blow to the city's economy.
-Monopoli's economic recovery in the last year has been due mainly to new industries, the most important being MerMec, a manufacturer of railway material, along with the development of tourism, especially in the countryside and on the coast.
+Monopoli's economic recovery in the 21st century has been due mainly to new industries, the most important being MerMec, a manufacturer of railway material, along with the development of tourism, especially in the countryside and on the coast.